CameronField/Project-2-SodokuSolver/README.md

 # Project 2 - Sodoku Solver

 ## Objective
 There are hundreds of sodoku solvers online and most are complete solutions, but I doubt I can learn anything if I don't solve the problem myself.
-What I'm looking to take away from this project are some problem solving skills and deeper understanding of both recursion and OOP.
+The plan is to start from a blank python script and work my way up to a complete solution iteratively.
+What I'm looking to take away from this project are some problem solving skills and a deeper understanding of both recursion and OOP.

 ## Method
 So far, I have not seen a single script of a sodoku solver, so I am coming in blind to the actual solution.
 I intend to solve the problem on my own using the following steps: